AzureCosmosDB/cosmosdb-nosql-copilot/quickstart.md

 Large language models are amazing with their ability to generate completions to a user's questions.
 However, these requests to generate completions from an LLM are computationally expensive (expressed in tokens) and can also be quite slow.
 This cost and latency increases as the amount of text increases.

 In a pattern called Retrieval Augmented Generation or *RAG Pattern*, data from a database is used to augment or *ground* the LLM by providing additional information to generate a response.
 These payloads can get rather large.
 It is not uncommon to consume thousands of tokens and wait for 3-4 seconds for a response for large payloads.
 In a world where milliseconds counts, waiting for 3-4 seconds is often an unacceptable user experience.
+(See below for how to do RAG Pattern in this sample)

 Thankfully we can create a cache for this type of solution to reduce both cost and latency.
 In this exercise, we will introduce a specialized cache called a **semantic cache**.